-The margin of exposure for 3-methylbutyl 2-methylpropanoate is adequate for the repeated dose toxicity endpoint at the current level of use.
+The margin of exposure is adequate for the repeated dose toxicity endpoint at the current level of use.

-There are no repeated dose toxicity data on 3-methylbutyl 2methylpropanoate.
-3-Methylbutyl 2-methylpropanoate will hydrolyze readily into isoamyl alcohol (CAS# 123-51-3; see Section 5) and isobutyric acid (CAS# 79-31-2).
-Metabolite, isoamyl alcohol (CAS# 123-51-3; see Section 5) has sufficient repeated dose toxicity data.
-A gavage OECD 422 combined repeated dose toxicity study was conducted on to 12 male and female Sprague-Dawley rats/ group administered test material, isoamyl alcohol, via gavage at doses of 0, 30, 100 and 300 mg/kg/day, an additional satellite recovery group of 5 animals/sex/group were administered test material at doses of 0 and 300 mg/kg/day.
-The NOAEL was determined to be 100 mg/kg/day, based on reduced body weight gain in males (ECHA REACH Dossier: 3-methylbutan-1-ol, accessed 07/09/14).
-In another study, an OECD/GLP 408 study was conducted on 10 SPF-Wistar, Chbb:THOM rats/sex/group administered test material, isoamyl alcohol via drinking water at concentrations of 0, 1000 ppm (about 80 mg/kg/day), 4000 ppm (about 340 mg/kg/day) &

-16,000 ppm (about 1250 mg/kg/day).
-Although there were slight alterations in the hematological parameters, the NOAEL was determined to be 1600 ppm or 1250 mg/kg/day, the highest dose tested, since the effects were not considered to be treatment related (Schilling et al., 1997; also available in RIFM, 1991).
-In another study, 15 rats/sex/group were gavaged with test material, isoamyl alcohol at doses of 0, 150, 500 and 1000 mg/kg/day for 17 weeks.
+There are no repeated dose toxicity data on 3-methylbutyl valerate.
+3-Methylbutyl valerate will hydrolyze readily into isoamyl alcohol (CAS # 123-51-3; see section 5) and valeric (pentanoic) acid (CAS # 109-52-4; see section 5).
+Metabolite, isoamyl alcohol (CAS # 123-51-3; see section 5) has sufficient repeated dose toxicity data.
+A gavage OECD 422 combined repeated dose toxicity study was conducted on a group of 12 male and female Sprague-Dawley rats/group that were administered test material isoamyl alcohol via gavage at doses of 0, 30, 100 and 300 mg/kg/ day, an additional satellite recovery group of 5 animals/sex/group were administered the test material at doses of 0 and 300 mg/kg/ day.
+The NOAEL was determined to be 100 mg/kg/day, based on reduced body weight gain in the males (ECHA REACH Dossier: 3methylbutan-1-ol, accessed 07/09/14).
+In another study, an OECD/GLP 408 study was conducted on a group of 10 SPF-Wistar, Chbb:THOM rats/sex/group administered test material, isoamyl alcohol via drinking water at concentrations of 0, 1000 ppm (about 80 mg/kg/day), 4000 ppm (about 340 mg/kg/day) & 16,000 ppm (about 1250 mg/kg/day).
+Although there were slight alterations in the hematological parameters, the NOAEL was determined to be 16,000 ppm or 1250 mg/kg/day, the highest dose tested, since the effects were not considered to be treatment related (Schilling et al.,1997, data also available in RIFM, 1991).
+In another study, a group of 15 rats/sex/group were gavaged with the test material isoamyl alcohol at doses of 0, 150, 500 and 1000 mg/kg/day for 17 weeks.
 There were no adverse effects reported due to the test material administration up to the highest dose tested.
-Thus the NOAEL was determined to be 1000 mg/kg/day (Carpaninini et al., 1973).
-The metabolite, isobutyric acid has no repeated dose toxicity data that can be used for the repeated dose toxicity endpoint.
+Thus, the NOAEL was determined to be 1000 mg/kg/ day (Carpanini et al., 1973).
+There are no repeated dose toxicity data on the metabolite, n-pentanoic acid, that can be used to support the repeated dose toxicity endpoint.
 Since no adverse effects were reported among the animals during the 13 and 17 week studies, the NOAEL was determined to be 1250 mg/kg/day.
-Therefore, the MOE can be calculated by dividing the isoamyl alcohol NOAEL by the total systemic exposure, 1250/0.0068 or 183824.
+Therefore, the MOE can be calculated by dividing the isoamyl alcohol NOAEL by the total systemic exposure, 1250/0.0008 or 1562500.

-In addition, the total systemic exposure for 3-methylbutyl 2methylpropanoate (6.8 μ g/kg bw/day) is below the TTC (30 μ g/kg bw/day) at the current level of use.
+In addition, the total systemic exposure for 3-methylbutyl valerate (0.80 $\mu g/kg/day)$ is below the TTC (30 $\mu g/kg/day)$ for the repeated dose toxicity endpoint at the current level of use.

-Additional References: ECHA REACH Dossier: 3-Methylbutan-1-ol; RIFM, 1992.
+Additional References: ECHA REACH Dossier: 3-Methylbutan-1-ol; RIFM, 1992; ECHA REACH Dossier valeric acid.